kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 \end{align}
 $$

-This completes the diduction proof for Eq.
+This completes the induction proof for Eq.
 (14).

 Applying $(1 - \frac{u}{1+u})^n$ to Eq.
 (14), we obtain the following relation.